ramonheras/first-RESTful-API/README.md

 [![codecov](https://codecov.io/gh/ramonheras/first-RESTful-API/branch/develop/graph/badge.svg?token=HVKLXJGCZO)](https://codecov.io/gh/ramonheras/first-RESTful-API)

 ### The aim
-This repository :octocat: contains a simple base project to get a taste of APIs design in Node.js.
-The focus is on putting together a Node.js project rather than on the language JS itself.
-In the bulleted list below, I've enumerated the key points observed under this project:
+This repository :octocat: contains a simple project to get a taste of API design in Node.js.
+The focus is on putting together a basic Node.js project rather than on the language JS itself.
+In the list below, I've enumerated the key points observed under this project:

 | Object                                            | Status   |
 | --                                                | --       |